• Skip to primary navigation

 2. On the System Preferences screen, click on Energy Saver option.

-3. On the next screen, click on the Battery tab and then uncheck the option for Slightly dim the display while on battery power (See image below)
+3. On the next screen, switch to Battery tab and uncheck Slightly dim the display while on battery power option.

 Slightly Dim the Display While on Battery Power Option on Mac

-Now whenever your Mac is running on battery power, the display brightness will stay exactly the same as it was when it was connected to power supply.
+Now, whenever your Mac is running on battery power, the display brightness will stay exactly the same as it was while the computer was connected to power supply.

-1. Click on the Apple Icon from top menu bar of your Mac and then click on System Preferences in the drop-down menu.
+1. Click on Apple Logo in top-menu bar and select System Settings or System Preferences in the drop-down menu.

 2. On the System Preferences screen, click on the Displays option.

-3. On the next screen, click on the Display tab and then uncheck the option for Automatically adjust brightness (See image below).
+3. On the next screen, switch to Display tab and uncheck Automatically adjust brightness option.

 Stop Mac From Automatically Adjusting Brightness

-After this, you won’t find the screen of your Mac Automatically Dimming due to change in lighting conditions in your room.
+After this, you won’t find the screen of your Mac Automatically Dimming due to change in the lighting conditions of your room.

 Related